miyakawataku/fluent-plugin-nsca/README.md

   * The name of the field which contains the service description.

 For example,
-the configuration file contain the section below:
+let the configuration file contain the section below:

 ```apache
 <match ddos>